A-Ravioli/honest-news/README.md

 # honest news

-he truth, the whole truth, and nothing but the truth, so help you AGI
+the truth, the whole truth, and nothing but the truth, so help you AGI